barry-ha/Griduino/docs/ASSEMBLY.md

 Griduino has 6 optional test points.
 Three grounding points are together near the voltage regulator and the other three are in the audio chain for checking sound levels and linearity.
 See the schematic for details.
 Test points are intended to attach an oscilloscope for software developers and are not normally used.

 The test points are sized to wedge into their holes up to their shoulders, holding them in place while you turn the board upside down and solder them.

+Some people say the test points are easier to solder from the top side if you have a good fine-tip soldering iron.

 ![](img/test-points-img7107.jpg)